informalsystems/vdd/fastsync/fastsync.md

 Fastsync is a protocol that is used by a full node to catchup to the current state of a Tendermint blockchain.
 Its typical use case is a full node that was disconnected from the system for some time.
-The recovering full node then queries its peers for the blocks that were decided on by the Tendermint blockchain during the period the full node was disconnected.
-It then executes the transactions in the block in order to catch-up to the current height of the blockchain and the corresponding application state.
+The recovering full node locally has a copy of a prefix of the blockchain, and the corresponding application state that is slightly outdated.
+It then queries its peers for the blocks that were decided on by the Tendermint blockchain during the period the full node was disconnected.
+After receiving these blocks, it executes the transactions in the block in order to catch-up to the current height of the blockchain and the corresponding application state.

 ## Informal Problem statement